wardz/FocusFrame_TargetCastbar/README.md

 # FocusFrame_TargetCastbar
-Add castbar for default target frame.
-(Copy of FocusFrame castbar but for target instead)
+Adds a castbar to the default target frame.
+(Copy of FocusFrame castbar but for target instead.
+Requires [FocusFrame](https://github.com/wardz/FocusFrame) to work.)

+**Update 2019**
+Development has been ceased due to the official release of WoW Classic.

 ## Installation
 1. Download latest [version here.](https://github.com/wardz/FocusFrame_TargetCastbar/releases)